I have a confession to make…

 Yup.
 I get it.

-And do things the right way.
+Do things the right way.

-To be nice, get good grades.
+Be nice, get good grades.

 You know the drill.